 - Buddying up with someone from another patrol so you can sub for each other;

-- Using the Somerton SLSC Patrols Facebook group to advertise dates in which you need a sub;
+- Using the Somerton SLSC Patrol Swap Facebook group to advertise dates in which you need a sub (search for Somerton Patrol Swap);

 - Using the Substitute communication board – located in patrol room; or